Imeguras/willowish_unity/README.md

 ### Nugget Dependancies

-Now you should be able to install WebSocketSharp-netstandard, this is a dependency for the websocket client which is used for the RT communication.
+Now you should be able to install the nugget dependencies, youll need :
+* WebSocketSharp-netstandard(1.0.1)
+* NetTopologySuite(2.5.0)
+* NetTopologySuite.IO.GeoJSON4STJ(4.0.0)
+* System.Text.Json(8.0.0)

 <details>
 <summary>Configuring the websocket connections</summary>